elifitch/perceived-perf-talk-deux/notes.md

 * ✅change touchmove demo to have touchmove listener on whole page, not just button; use grabby hand
 * ✅put active animations buy more time before the touchmove thing
 * ✅add reset button to fake progress bars
-* fake progress bar make demo of bad fake progress bars (fast and slow)
+* ✅fake progress bar make demo of bad fake progress bars (fast and slow)
 	- if its too slow you're going to sit there and stare at it until you lose your mind, and you're never going to visit it again; unless its twitter and you're addicted to it because it makes you feel bad
 * Explain how to write a fake progress bar
 * re normalize for your users? does this make sense?